-9.1 Each student will be required to submit clinical time, daily and Affective evaluations, clinical site and preceptor evaluations, daily activity logs, competencies and physician interactions via the website www.DataArc.ws.
-The beginning of the sophomore academic year, each student will receive an individual Data Arc access login ID, password, and CD-ROM.
-In the event that internet access is not available at an assigned clinical site, each student will use their Data Arc CD-ROM and print the required form(s), fill in the appropriate information, and submit the form(s) to the DCE.
-Students should keep their copy of the Data Arc CD-ROM handy during all clinical practicum.
+9.1 Each student will be required to submit clinical time, daily and Affective evaluations, clinical site and preceptor evaluations, daily activity logs, competencies and physician interactions via the clinical tracking software.
+The beginning of the sophomore academic year, each student will receive an individual Data Arc access.
 It is the responsibility of each student to ascertain that all required clinical documentations are completed and validated.
-The student's letter grade of A, B, C, D, or F will derived from a combination of Affective Evaluations, Daily Evaluations, Daily Logs, Competency Evaluations, attendance, and submission of all required assigned course work in the Clinical Practicum.
+The student's letter grade of A, B, C, D, or F will be derived from a combination of Affective Evaluations, Daily Evaluations, Daily Logs, Competency Evaluations, attendance, and submission of all required assigned course work in the Clinical Practicum.
 Daily and Affective Evaluation will be used as a formative evaluation.
 The student must meet all standards at the conclusion of the semester in order to receive a "Satisfactory" grade in the course.
 Students must earn a final grade of "Satisfactory" to continue in the program.